Allisonius/allisonius.github.io/_pages/about.md

  * **Upcoming Service:** SPIN 2020 (PC Member), ESEC/FSE 2020 Tool Demonstrations Track (PC Member)

 ### <i class="fa fa-fw fa-exclamation-triangle" aria-hidden="true"></i> News
-* **April 2020:** I am Co-PI on a 20 member interdisciplinary team selected for NASA's [University Leadership Initiative](https://www.nasa.gov/press-release/nasa-looks-to-university-teams-to-advance-aviation-technology). **Total:** 8M, **My Share:** 635k.
+* **April 2020:** I am Co-PI on a 20 member interdisciplinary team selected for NASA's [University Leadership Initiative](https://www.nasa.gov/press-release/nasa-looks-to-university-teams-to-advance-aviation-technology).
+Our focus is on verifying the interaction between multiple unmanned aerial vehicles. **Total:** 8M, **My Share:** 635k.
 * **April 2020:** I have accepted a position as an Assistant Professor in the [Computer Science and Engineering Department](https://cse.uta.edu/) at [UT Arlington](https://www.uta.edu/) starting in Fall 2020.
 * **March 2020:** Congratulations to Jasmine Mabrey for being nominated by the Department Chair for NC A&T's "Outstanding Rising Scholar Award" for her M.S.
 Thesis work.
 * **March 2020:** Congratulations to George Thompson for being nominated by the Department Chair for NC A&T's "Outstanding Thesis Award" for his M.S.
 Thesis work.
-* **March 2020:** Congratulations to Jasmine Mabrey (Automated Defect Classifiction using Machine Learning) and George Thompson (Towards Automated Fault Localization for Prolog Models) on their successful Master Thesis proposals!
+* **March 2020:** Congratulations to Jasmine Mabrey (Automated Defect Classification using Machine Learning) and George Thompson (Towards Automated Fault Localization for Prolog Models) on their successful Master Thesis proposals!
 Proud of you guys!!
 * **February 2020:** I am a Performer on the Naval Research Laboratory project "Assured Development and Operation of Autonomous Systems (ADAS)" funded by the DoD Research and Engineering Modernization program.
 Lead PI: Constance Heitmeyer. **Total:** 45M, **My Share:** 885k.
 * **February 2020:** Lead organizer for the [2020 Triad Programming Contest](https://triad-pc-2020.github.io/).
 * **Janurary 2020:** Faculty advisor for the NC A&T student team competing in the 3rd Annual AMIE Design Challenge at the 2020 Black Engineer of the Year Award Conference ([BEYA 2020](https://s4.goeshow.com/ccgroup/beyastem/2020/index.cfm)).